amoffat/HeimdaLLM/README.md

 HeimdaLLM safely bridges the gap between untrusted human input and trusted machine input by augmenting LLMs with a robust validation framework.
-It allows you to construct trusted SQL queries from untrusted input.
+It allows you to construct trusted SQL queries from untrusted input, **using validation that you control.**

 To accomplish this, HeimdaLLM introduces a new technology, the 🌈✨ Bifrost, composed of 4 parts: an LLM prompt envelope, an LLM integration, a grammar, and a constraint